Mostafalol1233/crossfire-blog/replit.md

 - Controlled form inputs with validation
 - Accessible dialogs and modals using Radix primitives
 - Toast notifications for user feedback
+- Interactive hover effects with CSS transforms (scale) to avoid layout shifts
+- Grid-based news layouts with responsive columns and featured items

 ## External Dependencies